shemetz/pf2e-crowdsourced-community-corrections/Readme.md

 - Automatically apply after pf2e system updates/migrations
 - Apply patches to imported things too
 - Apply patches within character and NPC sheets too

+# Licensing
+To the best of my understanding, no special licensing is required for this module;  it does not contain any full content from any Paizo book.
+It only contains brief snippets of content - "patches" to override bits and pieces of content in the official pf2e system, which is a separate package.